The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

-Carbinoxamine/phenylephrine sustained-release tablets is used for:
+Carbinoxamine/ phenylephrine sustained-release tablets are used for:

 Relieving nasal symptoms (eg, congestion, runny nose, sneezing) and cough associated with allergies or the common cold.

-Carbinoxamine/phenylephrine sustained-release tablets is an antihistamine and decongestant combination.
+Carbinoxamine/phenylephrine sustained-release tablets are an antihistamine and decongestant combination.
 It works by blocking the action of histamine and reducing the symptoms of an allergic reaction.
 It also relieves nasal congestion by causing vasoconstriction and shrinkage of the nasal mucous membranes and promoting drainage.

-Do NOT use carbinoxamine/phenylephrine sustained-release tablets if:
+Do NOT use carbinoxamine/ phenylephrine sustained-release tablets if: